 When deciding what snacks to give your child, try to incorporate a variety of foods.
 Snacks for kids should come from the bread, dairy foods, and fruits and vegetables groups.
 You can also ask your child's doctor or registered dietitian for healthy snack recommendations, as well as how to monitor the carbs in your child's snack.

-Below are healthy snack ideas for kids.
+Here are healthy snack ideas for kids from three food groups.

 - air-popped popcorn

 - graham crackers

 - low and no fat rolls, such as bagels (measure: half of a 3-inch bagel = 1 carb)

 - rice cakes with fruit spread or all natural peanut butter

 From the dairy foods group: